What Wines Go With Chocolate? 9 Fantastic Pairings

 Who doesn’t love a delicate piece of chocolate melting on their tongue?
 The creaminess of this delicacy is hard to substitute by anything else.
 But when you’re both a chocolate and a wine lover, the natural question that comes to mind is, “what wines go with chocolate?”

 Thinking about the sweet delight paired with wine seems like a crazy idea.
 After all, your chocolate certainly pairs better with a coffee cocktail.
 So, why would you break the rule and go for a glass of your favorite vino?

 This guide aims to show you why to pair chocolate with wine.
 Then, check out below a few fantastic wine and chocolate pairing ideas to use when you want to surprise your loved ones.

 Why and How To Pair Chocolate With Wine?

-The first thing to assess before jumping to pairing your milk chocolate with a full-body Syrah is who to pair chocolate with wine.
+The first thing to assess before jumping to pairing your milk chocolate with a full-body Syrah is why to pair chocolate with wine.
 There are a few simple rules to follow to make sure your experiment doesn’t end with a fail.

 The first thing to think of is the type of chocolate you enjoy.
-Is it a sweetest white chocolate?
+Is it a sweet white chocolate?
 A dry red would make an awful combination.
 Perhaps a sweet dessert wine is a better choice, especially if it’s a white wine.

 Dark chocolate goes best with semi-dry red wines.
 Since both chocolate and red wine have tannins, you can quickly go for a light-body Syrah or a fruity Pinot Noir.
 When choosing the right red for your chocolate, remember that your best bet are the wines with fresh fruity notes.